 (cherry picked from commit 99d7e8c10e96e6f22ad47973d07258cd02426fe6)

-#9 Updated by IT Sex about 1 year ago
+#9 Updated by IT Sex over 1 year ago

 Ran into the problem.
 Found out that you can comment-out or change the way the keepalive directive is added to new openVPN configurations using pfSense's Diagnostics>Edit File feature.
 Browse to /etc/inc/ and open /etc/inc/openvpn.inc, then find "keepalive" to see the line of the pfSense script where it is added.
 Adding a # to the argument (changing it to "#keepalive 10 60\n") and saving the script seems like the minimum-impact way to disable keepalive, and worked to let me add ping to my configs.

 Just for clarity, this seems to keep pfSense from adding the keepalive directive to any (new?) openVPN (client?) configurations.
 It could break stuff that depends on that, although in my experience running openVPN clients without keepalive works just fine, and you should be able to add in back in manually with the advanced settings option.
 I did try looking for the openVPN config files themselves, but it looks like those are generated only temporarily (using the script edited above) when you run them.

 #12 Updated by Jim Pingle 10 months ago

 - Status changed from Feedback to In Progress